$Out(F_n)$-invariant probability measures on the space of $n$-generated marked groups: Model-theoretic aspects of -invariant ergodic measures on

 Indeed, if $\sigma \in T$, then $G\models \sigma$ by the definition of $A_F$.
 If $\sigma \notin T$, then $\mu(\Mod_n(\sigma))=0$ by (\ref{Eq:01}) and $\mu(\Mod_n(\lnot\sigma))=\mu (\G_n \setminus \Mod_n(\sigma))= 1$.
 Therefore, $\lnot \sigma \in T$ and $G\models \lnot\sigma$; equivalently, $G$ does not satisfy $\sigma$.
 Thus, all groups whose markings belong to $A_F$ are $F$-equivalent. \end{proof}

 \begin{rem} If $\mu$ is non-atomic, every Borel subset $A\subseteq \G_n$ of measure $1$ must have the cardinality of the continuum.
-(Recall that the continuum hypothesis holds for Borel sets.)
-Since the (unmarked) isomorphism class $[G]_n=\{(H,Y)\in \G_n\mid H\cong G\}$ of every finitely generated group $G$ in $\G_n$ is at most countable, such a subset $A$ must contain $2^{\aleph_0}$ pairwise non-isomorphic, elementarily equivalent groups. \end{rem}
+(Recall that the continuum hypothesis holds for Borel sets as proved by Alexandrov and Hausdorff, see \cite[Theorem 3.16]{Kech}.)
+Since the isomorphism class $[G]_n=\{(H,Y)\in \G_n\mid H\cong G\}$ of every finitely generated group $G$ in $\G_n$ is at most countable, such a subset $A$ must contain $2^{\aleph_0}$ pairwise non-isomorphic, elementarily equivalent groups. \end{rem}

 \paragraph{4.2.
 An application.} Recall that the \emph{support} of a measure $\mu$ on a topological space $X$, denoted by $supp (\mu)$, is the set of all points $x\in X$ such that every open neighborhood of $x$ has positive measure.
 For example, the support of the product measure on $2^\NN$ corresponding to any non-trivial probability distribution on $\{ 0,1\}$ is the whole space $2^\NN$.